 As Construction Material Costs Soar 26%+, Here’s How to Cut on Waste Expenses

 Rising, unstable material costs have soared upwards of 26%, a jump in the construction industry.
-The price volatility on material costs is unprecedented for the industry, according to records that have been kept since the 1940s.
-Today, we’re seeing hikes upwards of 123% for materials like steel.
+The price volatility in material costs is unprecedented in the industry, according to records kept since the 1940s.
+Today, we’re seeing price increases of up to 123% for materials like steel, further complicating overall construction waste planning.

 As demand for construction remains high, these cost hikes shrink profits.
-Stabilization for the entire industry is ideal, but until external stabilizing factors settle in, internal stabilizing factors must take precedent.
-Along with rising material costs, construction produces a lot of waste, which can add up financially, compounding the strains on a construction business right now.
+Stabilization for the entire industry is ideal, but until external stabilizing factors settle in, internal stabilizing factors must take precedence.
+Along with rising material costs, construction generates significant waste, which can add up financially and compound the strain on a construction business right now.
 Construction-related waste is a growing problem, and construction site managers can help alleviate some of the pressure by taking charge of waste costs; here’s how.

-While just-in-time purchasing will help reduce the excess materials you have, your job site will still generate large amounts of construction waste.
+While just-in-time purchasing will help reduce excess materials, your job site will still generate large amounts of construction waste.
 Find ways to reuse and recycle as much as possible to reduce your waste removal costs.
-Choose products that have less packaging and come in bulk containers.
-Not only will you cut down on the waste on your site, but you will also save money on construction costs as workers are able to unpack and use materials quicker.
+Choose products with less packaging and that come in bulk containers.
+Not only will you cut down on waste on your site, but you will also save money on construction costs because workers can unpack and use materials more quickly.

-When sourcing construction materials, where available, choose materials with less packaging or easily recyclable packaging to reduce waste haul costs.
-Sustainable building materials that last longer or are reusable are valuable to source, like reusable shipping crates that the construction company can keep or send back to the manufacturer, are becoming more widely implemented.
-Where possible, opt for the reusable packaging option, or inquire with your vendor if they are packaging options to lighten your waste load.
+When sourcing construction materials, where available, choose materials with minimal packaging or easily recyclable packaging to reduce waste-haul costs.
+Sustainable building materials that last longer or are reusable are valuable to source, such as reusable shipping crates that the construction company can keep or return to the manufacturer, and are becoming more widely adopted.
+Where possible, opt for reusable packaging, or inquire with your vendor whether they offer packaging options that support sustainable waste management to lighten your waste load.

 Better site management

 According to Plan Grid, construction site labor inefficiency totaled about $177 billion in 2018.
-Implementing better construction site management helps on many cost-saving fronts, including waste and wasting of labor.
-Improving site management makes for more efficient workflows, procedures, communication, check-ins, training, equipment care programs, waste management practices.
+Implementing better construction site management helps on many cost-saving fronts, including waste and labor waste.
+Improving site management makes for more efficient workflows, procedures, communication, check-ins, training, equipment care programs, and waste management practices aligned with waste minimization.

 Construction waste audit – implement on-site recycling to reduce costs

-Implementing waste audits and diversion plans for construction and demolition projects can significantly contribute to waste reduction and diversion efforts, thus lowering waste costs.
-Essentially, a waste audit serves management to help understand the current waste being generated by all normal activities at a given construction or demolition job.
+Implementing waste audits and diversion plans for construction and demolition projects can significantly reduce waste and increase diversion, thereby lowering waste costs.
+Essentially, a waste audit helps management understand the current waste generated by all normal activities at a given construction or demolition job.
 What’s involved includes:

 ⦁ Measuring the quantity of waste and the materials involved.